 2. Magnolia Plantation and Gardens

 Magnolia Plantation is located approximately a 30-minute drive from Charleston’s Historic District.
 Furthermore, it is the oldest plantation in the southern United States.
-Three different houses have been built on the land over time and the same family (the Draytons) still owns the land after 15 generations!
-The best part of visiting Magnolia Plantation is without a doubt the gardens.
+Three different houses have been built on the land over time, and the same family (the Draytons) still owns the property after 15 generations!
+The best part of visiting Magnolia Plantation is, without a doubt, the gardens.
 They are so beautiful that people have been drawn to the area as tourists since the 1870s.
-These romantic-style gardens are organized so that no matter the time of year you visit, you can always find flowers on the grounds.
+These romantic-style gardens are organized so that, no matter the time of year you visit, you can always find flowers on the grounds.
 To see what flowers are currently blooming at Magnolia Plantation, click here.

 There are so many gorgeous historic homes in Charleston that it’s often hard to choose which to visit.
 Of the four homes that I toured, the Nathaniel Russell was by far my favorite.
-While most houses in the city were built in a similar fashion, the NR house was styled after a London townhouse.
+While most houses in the city were built similarly, the NR house was styled after a London townhouse.
 This causes it to stand out as different from any other construction in Charleston.
 Nathaniel Russell was extremely wealthy during his lifetime, so his house is anything but plain.
-Everything from the one-of-a-kind spiral staircase to the brightly-colored walls scream ostentatious.
+Everything from the one-of-a-kind spiral staircase to the brightly-colored walls screams ostentatious.
 You can find more information here.

 4. Edmondston-Alston House